asyncapi/asyncapi-react/docs/usage/vue.md

 # Using in Angular

-If you wanna use the React AsyncAPI component in your Angular project, you have two options:

-- you may want to use the `AsyncApiStandalone` bundle with `React` and `ReactDom` onboard (preferred option).
+If you wanna use the React AsyncAPI component in your Vue project, you may want to use the `AsyncApiStandalone` bundle with `React` and `ReactDom` onboard.
-- you may want to use the `@asyncapi/web-component` component as a plain web component.

-## AsyncApi standalone bundle

-### Prerequisites
+## Prerequisites

 First read the [Readme](../../Readme.md) document and install the React AsyncAPI component by: